emredogan7/soccer-player-archetype-clustering/README.md

 # Soccer Player Archetype Clustering
-A new approach in soccer scouting: Clustering soccer players using by using FIFA 2019 player attributes data.
+A new approach in soccer scouting: Clustering soccer players by using FIFA 2019 player attributes dataset.

 ## Motivation